We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 an older studystates that this can help protect the skin from sun damage.
 People may also find products containing shea butter.

 - Use: Individuals should consider reading a product’s label to check that they can use them for the facial area.
 Some coconut oils may also be safe to use on the hair.
+A person may also consider user reviews to understand whether the product delivers on its claims.

 There are several advantages and disadvantages of coconut oil: